alorenzo175/satellite_irradiance_optimal_interpolation/README.md

 simulations.
 All parameters for OI can be specified in a parameter YAML file and tracked by sumatra.

+Scripts to run the code after installation are located in the ``scripts`` directory.
+A valid configuration file like ``example_config.yaml`` is required to set the proper data paths and parameters.

 This is a research code and is neither supported nor guaranteed.
 It has been released under the MIT License.